 Information about lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Village of Almont is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you have a service line that is lead, galvanized previously connected to lead, or unknown but likely to be lead, it is recommended that you run your water for at least 5 minutes to flush water from both your home plumbing and the lead service line.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline 1-800-426-4791 or at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water.

-percent of the samples collected were at or below the level reported for our water.
+90 percent of the samples collected were at or below the level reported for our water.

-The Village of Almont has proactively been investigating older areas of the infrastructure since 2018 to verify if any lead service lines exist within its water system and homes.

-There are approximately a total of 1066 water services within the village of which 27 are of unknown materials.
+The Village of Almont has proactively been identifying and replacing service lines if needed since 2019 There are approximately a total of 1066 water services within the village of which 16 are of unknown materials and plan to be identified and or replaced in 2025 as part of a water main replacement project.